-- 18.1 All employees of the University are members of the University and must agree to abide by the University's Code of Conduct as documented in Regulation 83. - 18.2 All employees must review the Code of Conduct annually as prompted through the University's human resource information system. - 8.2 Breaches of the University's Code of Conduct or its associated policies, including the Conduct and Misconduct Policy, the Sexual Assault and Sexual Harassment Policy, and the Safeguarding Policy, may result in disciplinary action. - 18.3 Complaints in relation to breaches of the University's Code of Conduct are managed in accordance with the University's Complaints Policy.
+- 18.1 All employees of the University are members of the University and must agree to abide by the University's Code of Conduct as documented in Regulation 9. - 18.2 All employees must review the Code of Conduct annually. - 8.2 Breaches of the University's Code of Conduct or its associated policies, including the Conduct and Misconduct Policy, the Sexual Assault and Sexual Harassment Policy, and the Safeguarding Policy, may result in disciplinary action. - 18.3 Complaints in relation to breaches of the University's Code of Conduct are managed in accordance with the University's Complaints Policy.